animalcreek/libfile/README.md

 easier.
 It is expected that it will be included in other projects as a git submodule.

+## Want to contribute?

+Take a look at the [CONTRIBUTING file](https://github.com/animalcreek/libfile/blob/master/CONTRIBUTING.md)

 ## Source code

 *libfile* source is available [here](https://github.com/animalcreek/libfile).